phpmd/phpmd/public/rst/documentation/index.rst

     default to ``phpmd.baseline.xml``
     Can also be configured via ``<baseline-file>`` in the rule sets.

-  - ``--color`` - enable color in output, for instance text renderer will show rule name in yellow and error description in red.
+  - ``--ansi`` / ``--no-ansi`` - force or disable color in output, for instance the text renderer will show rule name in yellow and error description in red.
+By default color is used when the output is a terminal.

   - ``--xdebug`` - will enable Xdebug for debugging PHP Mess Detector.